DONUT 1: Putting their money where ...

 Big Quote B: Carlisle recently said of the same front-office team, "With these guys' track record.
 I think anything's possible."

-The Dallas Mavericks front office has been accused of everything from cocksuredness to laziness in its handling the first week of free agency.
+front office has been accused of everything from cocksuredness to laziness in its handling the first week of free agency.

 In the second week of Mavs Summer Shopping, they rolled out three rookies they believe have promise, acquired Kaman for nothing, acquired Collison and Dahntay in exchange for a backup center who was leaving anyway, and are on the verge of acquiring Brand for nothing.